elcicd/el-CICD-docs/operating-manual.md

 `./el-cicd.sh --prod el-cicd-prod.conf` to stand up a Non-prod Onboarding Automation Server.

-Bootstrapping the Onboarding Automation Servers with the el-cicd Admin Utility is idempotent, and will not affect the CICD Automation Servers.
+Bootstrapping the Onboarding Automation Servers with the el-CICD Admin Utility is idempotent, and will not affect the CICD Automation Servers.
 If Sealed Secrets is installed, you must run this on a bastion host so developers can use the utility to create Sealed Secrets.

 ### Refreshing Credentials

-The el-cicd Admin Utility can be used to refresh the credentials of any Obnboarding Automation Server.
+The el-CICD Admin Utility can be used to refresh the credentials of any Obnboarding Automation Server.
 Running this command will do the following:

 * Recreate the `el-cicd-meta-info` [ConfigMap](#el-cicd-meta-info-configmap)
 * Push all credentials out the Onboarding Automation Server and namespace